 As a wall tile, the XLIGHT extra slim porcelain by Urbatek provides timeless sobriety with its Arcan collection.
 Its five colour options: Beige, Dark, Taupe, Grey and Corten; extend the possibilities of each area.

-A sensory experience which is also portrayed in the Nature collection by Noken, the bathroom firm from the PORCELANOSA Grupo.
+A sensory experience which is also portrayed in the Nature collection by Noken, the bathroom firm from the PORCELANOSA Group.
 A Nordic-styled piece of furniture which combines ceramic and wood in the same structure.

 A design which sees no limits.